skanda-vyas-srinivasan/Chess-Piece-Classifier/README.md

 #### Model Architecture

 The model at hand uses 3 convolutional layers in order to extract features of the data, followed by Pooling.
 Batch Normalization is done after each convolution in order to accelerate convergence.
 Once the preprocessing is done, the pixels are flattened and passed into the Neural Network.
-It is then followed by three layers of Neurons with 'relu' activation, followed by a final dense layer with a softmax activation corresponding to the output
+It is then followed by three layers of Neurons with 'relu' activation, followed by a final dense layer with a softmax activation corresponding to the output.

+The network is finally compiled using the loss function **categorical_crossentropy** and the optimizer **adam**

 <div align="center">
   <img src = "https://github.com/golgiwaffles/Chess-Piece-Classifier/blob/main/Chessmodel.h5.png" width = "137px" height = "1396px" />
 </div>

-##